How do I use email? Email is ubiquitous; most have methods for taming our inboxes.

 A Few Folders to Rule Them All

-As I work on things like replacing a fence, filing away emails about a car accident, or other fun efforts, I throw them in a subfolder of the Efforts folder.
-It helps me find past discussions and follow up on the effort as it moves through my workflows.
+As I embark on efforts like replacing a fence, recovering from a car accident, or other “fun” efforts, I throw them in a subfolder of the Efforts folder.
+It helps me find past discussions and follow up on tasks.

-As an employee of the tech industry, I get quite a bit of recruiter mail.
-I ferret away any of those emails for safekeeping if any Bad Things Happen ™.
+As a member of the tech industry, I receive recruiter mail.
+I move recruiter emails to a Career folder for safekeeping if any Bad Things Happen ™️.

-Using tools like Slack and Microsoft Teams has helped me tame my inbox.
-Chatter lives in Slack; actions live in Trello, formal communications live in my inbox.
-If there’s anything I need to act upon, I’ll create a Trello card from my email client and Slack.
-It helps me separate the concerns and keep myself sane with the high volume of communications I deal with daily.
+Communication tools like Slack help me tame my inbox.
+Chatter stays in Slack, tasks in Trello, and formal communications in email.
+If I need to act, I create a Trello card from my email client and Slack.
+It helps me separate the concerns and retain sanity.

-I’m using a handful of email accounts for distinct roles I play.
-My inboxes are single responsibility inboxes.
-I have one for work, I have one for myself, my family, and some for various side projects I work on.
+I’m using a handful of email accounts for the distinct roles I play.
+My inboxes are single-responsibility inboxes.
+I have one for work, one for myself and my family, and some for various side projects.

 I create a new email account for every job.

 I log into job-specific tools with my work email to avoid email chaos when consulting and switching jobs.
 The work email is distinct from the email assigned by an employer.